Samantha Rohn

 Let’s dive into the most common types of customer support channels, explore their pros and cons, and discover use cases for each.

 Email customer support is widely recognized for its asynchronous communication benefits.
 Customers have the freedom to explain their concerns in detail, knowing that a dedicated support agent will respond directly to their inbox.
-In fact, a staggering 90% of organizations opt for this channel as part of their customer service suite.
+In fact, a staggering 90% of organizations opt for this channel as part of their customer service tools.

 Pros: